Serhioromano/angular-aws-s3-upload/README.md

 Of course you have to include `ngMessages` module to your file and add dependency. ngMessages is not included in AngularJS and shipped separately.

 First you have to add `name` attribute to the same element where you added `s3` directive.
-Let's assume you have form name `testForm` and uploader name `uploads`, then you may sendup with something like this.
+Let's assume you have form name `testForm` and uploader name `uploads`, then you might end up with something like this.

 ```html
 <div ng-messages="testForm.uploads.$error">